 Freedom of expression and speech are the hallmarks of a civil society, but individuals must also respect authority and take responsibility for a dialog that is respectful and God-honoring.
 Disruptive, antagonistic, or vulgar speech or actions, within or outside of class, are contrary to good moral conduct (Colossians 4:6).

 Given current cultural norms in California and the United States, the College further affirms that God -

-- Creates humans in His image and that image is distinctly given to each individual, at birth, male or female.
-We believe that one's gender identity is based upon biological gender as defined by natural law and selection or adoption of another gender or identity is contrary to the College mission and teachings.
+Creates humans in His image and that image is distinctly given to each individual, at birth, male or female.
+We believe that one's gender identity is based upon biological gender as defined by natural law and selection or adoption of another gender or identity is contrary to Christian teaching.

-- Intended sexual desire to be fulfilled only within the bonds of marriage and unmarried singles who abstain from sex can be whole and mature persons, pleasing to God.
+Intended sexual desire to be fulfilled only within the bonds of marriage and unmarried singles should abstain from sex.

 These standards apply to all OVC programs.
 We have chosen, freely and willingly, to associate with the OVC community and to accept and abide by these standards.
 Any violation of these standards constitutes a breach of the Honor Code.